Dragon Ball Super: Broly: Home media

 On April 16, 2019, Funimation released to the North American market the package of Blu-ray discs, DVD and digital combo of the film.
-The Blu-ray of the film debuted at number 1 selling 298,048 copies, while the DVD debuted at number 9 selling 30,216 copies and therefore, together they raised more than $6 million in retail stores of the United States in its first week of launching.
-The Blu-ray release contains bonus interviews with the English voice cast; Vic Mignogna was initially advertised as featuring, but his material was omitted following sexual assault accusations made against him and his removal from future Funimation projects in response.
+The Blu-ray of the film debuted first, selling 298,048 copies, while the DVD debuted ninth, selling 30,216 copies and therefore, together they raised more than $6 million in retail stores of the United States in its first week of launching.
+The Blu-ray release contains bonus interviews with the English voice cast; Vic Mignogna was initially advertised as featuring, but his material was omitted following sexual harassment accusations made against him and his removal from future Funimation projects in response.
 Some viewers criticized the picture quality of Funimation's releases for adding a "green tint" to the color, which Funimation defended as being "identical" to the theatrical release.

 In United Kingdom, Manga Entertainment released the DVD and Blu-ray on May 27, 2019; this version did not include the interviews featured on the American release and was not affected by the green color issues.
 Selecta Visión launched in Spain the regular Blu-ray / DVD editions and the Collector's Edition of the film on May 29, 2019.

 The film was released in Japan in regular and limited edition DVD and Blu-ray formats on June 5, 2019.
-The Limited editions for both formats include an bonus DVD featuring TV spot, promotional clips, world premiere event at Nippon Budokan and an event held on December 15, 2018.
+The limited editions for both formats include a bonus DVD featuring TV spot, promotional clips, world premiere event at Nippon Budokan and an event held on December 15, 2018.
 Also includes tin badges featuring Saiyan, 32 postcards, an original card folder and a 60-page booklet.
 The home video of Dragon Ball Super: Broly debuted at number 1 in the Japan's Animation DVD and Blu-ray Ranking and sold approximately 64,259 copies in its first week.
-For the second consecutive week, Dragon Ball Super: Broly continued to occupy the number 1 spot, adding another 10,291 copies.
+For the second consecutive week, Dragon Ball Super: Broly continued to occupy the number one spot, adding another 10,291 copies.
 In its third week, it sold 4,540 copies approximately.

 In Australia and New Zealand, Madman Entertainment released the film on DVD and Blu-ray on June 19, 2019.
-Koch Media released the film in Italy on DVD and Blu-ray on June 20, 2019.
-On July 17, 2019, Wild Side Video released the DVD and Blu-ray of the film in France.
-KAZÉ Anime released the film's DVD and Blu-ray in Germany on December 5, 2019.